-(d) Works of art and historical treasures:
+(b) Works of art and historical treasures:

 The University manages and controls various works of art including paintings, drawings, prints, lithographs and etchings located on site in public display areas.
-These assets have an appraised value of \$3,098,599, but are not recorded as tangible capital assets on these financial statements.
+These assets have an appraised value of \$3,133,236 (2018 - \$3,098,599), but are not recorded as tangible capital assets on these financial statements.